Nox-Labs/sms-evm-contracts/docs/generated/src/README.md

 #### 2. Configure Omnichain Communication

 After deploying the contracts to multiple chains, you must "wire" them to enable cross-chain functionality.
-This process sets the trusted peer addresses for the `RUSDOmnichainAdapter` on each chain.
+This process sets the trusted peer addresses for the `SMSOmnichainAdapter` on each chain.

 - **Wire EVM Chains**